 Enter Green Magic Homes.
 They have developed a modular home building system that modernizes the humble earth shelter using vaulted panels.
-The panels are made from fiber-reinforced polymer (FRP), and are designed to work in conjunction with an earth covering.
+The panels are made from a fiber-reinforced polymer (FRP) and are designed to work in conjunction with Earth covering.
 The assembled structure is rated to hold 8 inches of soil and, in addition, a live load of 44 inches per square foot.
 The additional load might be imposed by things like plants, snow, or people walking on the home.Continue to 4 of 5 below.

 04 of 05

 So what makes these structures so easy and fast to assemble?
 Two words: perforated flaps.
 They make it a snap to attach and seal the vaulted panels together.
 A 400-square-foot module can be built in three days using three people with limited construction skills and no heavy equipment.
 Also, channels or ducts for plumbing and electrical runs can be added at any point during the assembly process.